robertdebock/robertdebock.github.io/index.md

     - role: robertdebock.tomcat
 ```

+There is now one exception in tftpd, it depends on xinetd.
+A handler defined in xinetd is used in tftpd.

 ## Tests
 Unit tests and integration tests are use to verify the quality of the roles, read [more about testing](testing.html)